-reduce the environmental impact of its manufacturing processes and has, as a consequence, set itself the With reference to Group certification, goal of obtaining ISO 14001 certifias shown in the previous reports, the cation for all the Group's factories.
+The environmental management system adopted by the Group, certified as shown in the previous reports, the cation for all the Group's factories.
 P.I.X.A.
-(Program of Internal eXchange of Auditors) programme has been extended, with the aim of This voluntary standard requires the company to implement an "Environfostering communication, integramental Management System" based tion, and the exchange of know-how on continuous improvement and preand best practices within the Group. vention.
-The System foresees, in ad-The programme allows for the pardition, the definition of environmenticipation in the internal environtal objectives and implementation of mental audits of technicians coming a plan for achieving them. from factories different from the one under verification or by the central At the end of 2014, the Brandtford functions that deal with environmental sustainability.
+(Program of Internal eXchange of Auditors) programme has been extended, with the aim of fostering communication, integration, and the exchange of know-how and best practices within the Group.
+The programme allows for the participation in the internal environmental audits of technicians coming from factories different from the one under verification or by the central functions that deal with environmental sustainability.
 In this second year of application, the 14 audits carried out saw the participation of 18 cross auditors.